obmarg/cynic/cynic-book/src/quickstart.md

 Cynic allows you to build queries from Rust structs - so you'll need to take the query you're wanting to run, and convert it into one or more rust structs.
-This can be quite laborious and error prone for larger queries though so cynic provides [`querygen`][1] to help you get started.
+This can be quite laborious and error prone for larger queries so cynic provides [`a generator`][1] to help you get started.

 Go to [https://generator.cynic-rs.dev][1] and select how you'd like to input your schema.
-If the GraphQL API you wish to use is accessible on the internet you can just link directly to it (although it will need to be have CORS headers enabled).
+If the GraphQL API you wish to use is accessible on the internet you can just link directly to it (although it will need to have CORS headers enabled).
 Otherwise you can upload your schema to the generator.

 Once you've provided the schema, you should be dropped into a GraphiQL